 Research Goal: We employ a versatile approach for the realization of high precision micro-grating structures made of chalcogenide glass layers on either flat or curved platforms.
 We have demonstrated a novel photo-chemical process to spatially tailor the geometry of micro-gratings within As2S3 films and created broadband diffraction optical elements (DOEs).
 The flexibility of the photo-chemical process and resulting optical functionality of the DOEs provides a glimpse into our vision for grating-based thin components that rival the performance of traditional bulky optics.

-Funding Agency: DARPA-EXTREME
+Funding Agency: DARPA-EXTREME (recent)

 Participants: Junior B. J. Sop Tagne